Shikha-0903/Shikha-0903/README.md

 # 👋 Hi, I'm Shikha Prajapati!
-🚀 Passionate about **Flutter, App Development, Python & Cybersecurity**
+🚀 Passionate about **Flutter, App Development, Python** along with hands-on experience with Python and a growing interest in **Data Science, Artificial Intelligence, and Machine Learning**

 ## 🔥 About Me
 - 👀 Interested in **Flutter, App Development, Python, and Internet Network Security**